Contents

 Get to know your price bracket and what houses tend to sell for in each.
 Sometimes you need different strategies in different suburbs, price ranges, etc.

-Avoid going to auction for a house that's good for developers - developers can often outbid first home buyers due to having deeper pockets and potentially being able to make money despite paying a premium (demolishing and selling units for profit).
+I would avoid going to auction for a house that's good for developers - developers can often outbid first home buyers due to having deeper pockets.
+They calculate whether buying will be profitable for them in terms of demolishing and selling units, not what the value of the house is to a first home buyer.

 What we felt made a difference for whether a house sold for a reasonable price (based off our ancedotal experience in a certain market):